 You’ve probably heard the saying “When it comes to trying something new, the hardest step is just getting started”.
 This is definitely true in the case of running!
 For a lot of people, the hardest step to becoming a runner is just getting started.
 Running can be intimidating for someone who has never done it before.
 Thankfully, it doesn’t have to be!
 Here are a few tips of my top tips for new runners!

 Invest in a Pair of High Quality Running Shoes

-In a previous blog post, I shared a story about the running shoe mistake I made when I first started running 9 years ago.
+In a previous blog post, Finding the Right Running Shoes for You, I shared a story about the running shoe mistake I made when I first started running over 10 years ago.
 Don’t make the same mistake I made!
 I can’t highlight this enough because it is just so important!

 Getting fitted for high quality running shoes that are right for you will ensure that you are setting yourself up for success and reducing your risk of injury.

 Here is another lesson I learned the hard way!
 One time in college, when I had absolutely no running experience, I decided to go for a run.
 I put on my running clothes and ran around campus as fast as I could.
 I full-on sprinted around campus and by the time I got back to my dorm, I basically collapsed because I had completely over-taxed myself.
 That was the only run I ever went on that year.